PaasmerIoT/ESP-SDK/README.md

 make flash -j4 -C examples/passmer_iot ESPPORT=/dev/ttyUSB0
 ```

-* The device would now be connected to the Paasmer IoT Platfrom and publishing sensor values are regular intervals.
+* The device would now be connected to the Paasmer IoT Platfrom and publishing sensor values at specified intervals.

 ## Support